-Original fish ticket data were used for estimating Washington commercial landings history during this period.
-Fishing areas were better defined and reported during this period; there are no longer interstate areas due to the introduction of current management areas, which has a boundary line at the OR/WA state border.
-However, issues remain due to the use of the multi-species market category URCK.
-The URCK market category contains some black rockfish landings that needed to be quantified.
+Original fish ticket data were used for commercial catch estimate during this period.
+Fishing areas were better defined and reported during this period; there were no longer interstate areas due to the introduction of current management areas, with a boundary line at the OR/WA state border.
+However, issues with URCK market category remained.
 Species composition sampling of URCK were conducted for trawl and jig fisheries but not for salmon troll and the 'other gears' gear types.

-To estimate the trawl landings of black rockfish from the category URCK, we applied the current WDFW species composition algorithm by gear, port, and quarter.
+To estimate the trawl landings of black rockfish in the category URCK, we applied the current WDFW species composition algorithm by gear, port, and quarter.
 If no species composition samples were taken during a quarter, we first borrowed annual composition data for the gear/port group.
 If those data were not available, a coastwide annual composition for the particular gear type was applied.
 There was no borrowing of composition information across gear groups or years.